OpenBfS/lada-client/DEVELOPMENT.markdown

 `.git/hooks/pre-commit`

     #!/bin/sh
-    # A simple hook to use the linter on the app directory before committing
+    # A simple hook to use the linter before committing
     echo "Running linter"
-    if eslint app 2>&1
+    if eslint .
+2>&1
     then
     echo "linter successfully passed."
     else